trek-view/basecamp/_posts/2021-10-01-reverse-engineering-gopro-360-file-format-part-4.md

 All that's left to do now is add the correct metadata to the new equirectangular frame, all of which has been lost during processing.

-For more details about injection metadata (most importantly telemetry), read this post, but at a minimum, we need to add the `projectiontype` tag so the image is rendered correctly in viewers.
+For more details about injection metadata (most importantly telemetry), [read this post](/blog/2021/turn-360-video-into-timelapse-images-part-2/), but at a minimum, we need to add the `projectiontype` tag so the image is rendered correctly in 360 viewers.

 ```
 exiftool -ProjectionType=equirectangular img1.jpg